K12 Funding Equity Workgroup

 Workgroup Process

 Workgroup membership must include representatives from various roles within the K-12 system and the larger K-12 community including groups representing educators, school and district administrators, labor unions, families, students, community partners, the Department of Revenue, and legislators.
-The progress and structure are outlined in this section.

 Phase 1